 The Plan allows for transactions with certain parties who may perform services or have fiduciary responsibilities to the Plan, including the Company.
-Certain Plan investments are shares of various commingled funds which were managed by Russell during 2009 and January 2010 and then Mercer starting February 2010.
-In addition, Northern Trust and Mercer Trust Company serve as the custodian for certain funds.
+Certain Plan investments are shares of various commingled funds which were managed by Russell during 2009 and January 2010 and then by Mercer for the remainder of 2010.
+In addition, Northern Trust serves as the custodian for certain funds.
 The Plan invests in common stock of the Company and issues loans to participants.
+The Cash Management Trust primarily consists of a cash account that is used to facilitate the Trustee in purchasing shares of Foot Locker Shares.
 These transactions qualify as party-in-interest transactions.